BSc (Hons) Agriculture (Professional Placement Year)

 Year four

-PLUS choice of TWO electives selected from:
+PLUS your choice of TWO elective modules selected from:

 The availability of electives to individual students will be dependent on timetabling considerations and on sufficient students electing to take part.